lunduniversity/schoolprog/exercises/README.md

 permalink: /exercises/
 ---

-Here our proposed exercises will go!
+Here are the exercises we've written so far, in no particular order.

 <ul>
 {% assign sitepages = site.pages | sort: 'order' %}